Share this page

 Learn X in Y minutes

-Where X=chapel
+Where X=Chapel

 You can read all about Chapel at Cray’s official Chapel website.
 In short, Chapel is an open-source, high-productivity, parallel-programming language in development at Cray Inc., and is designed to run on multi-core PCs as well as multi-kilocore supercomputers.